 Understanding No Interest Loans in Australia with NILs

-This guide explains how no interest loans in Australia really work through the No Interest Loan Scheme (NILs), who qualifies, what you can use them for, and how to apply step by step.
+This guide explains how no interest loans in Australia work through the No Interest Loan Scheme (NILs), who may qualify, what they may be used for, and how to apply.

 What are no interest loans and how do they work?

-No interest loans are small loans provided through the No Interest Loan Scheme (NILs), operated nationally by Good Shepherd Australia in partnership with more than 250 community organisations.²
+No Interest Loans are small loans provided through the No Interest Loan Scheme (NILs), a community microfinance program delivered by Good Shepherd Australia in partnership with community organisations across the country.

 What makes NILs different?